gbprod/elastica-specification-bundle/README.md

 }
 ```

-## Create your specification and your expression builder
+## Create your specification and your query factory

 Take a look to [Specification](https://github.com/gbprod/specification) and [Elastica Specification](https://github.com/gbprod/specification) libraries for more informations.